patrickscottd/codeworld/web/help/GuideUnit2.md

 It is an inherent step in the Top Down Design method you learned about in Unit 1.
 In Top Down Design, you started with the big picture and worked your way down to the specifics, so as to understand the details of the program's components and what each part needs.
-It's also helps keeping you from getting overwhelmed with every detail at the beginning.
-You fill the details in in time.
+It also helped to keep you from getting overwhelmed with every detail at the beginning.

+With Top Down Design, you end up with a lot of undefined variables that stop you from running your program.
+The first thing to do is to define these variables, and once you have your variables set, you can just work backward and start defining them and filling in the details as you go, giving the program form.

-Plumbing is one part of the process of filling in those details.
-It is reserved for the middle levels of heirarchical decomposition
+Plumbing is just one part of the process of filling in those details.
+Defining functions and arguments for the individual variables is the first step to filling in the details.

-You divide your program up into several digestible chunks, then further subdivide those chunks and so on, until you've laid out the outline of everything in your program.
-Then you work in reverse, defining the relevant functions and variables one step at a time

-Once you've written programs where you have defined your own functions, you'll need to go back through and make sure that every function has an argument, and those arguments will give the correct results, in order for your program to run
-correctly.
+Then, you'll need to know the other places you will use the arguments you defined in your functions, so that everything ties together in a coherent way and the correct values are passed through to all the right functions.

+Say you want to make a picture of 3 flowers.
+With Top Down Design, we would start with 1 bare flower, unadorned and undefined.
+Next, we then divide it down into its constituent parts, its petal and stem.
+Start with the stem.
+We want it to be a thin solid rectangle, with a width of 1 and a height of 4, and we want its color to be green.
+So, we would write the variable stem and set it equal to the function colored(solidRectangle(1, 4), green)
+We need 3 flowers and 3 petals, but it will help us to just define 1 petal as a function and adjust the argument

     program   = drawingOf(scene)
     scene     = flower(blue) & flower(pink) & flower(yellow)